Technology-critical element: List of technology-critical elements

+Elements such as oxygen, silicon, and aluminum (among others) are also vital for electronics, but are not included in these lists due to their widespread abundance.

 Applications of technology-critical elements

 TCEs have a variety of engineering applications in fields such as energy storage, electronics, telecommunication, and transportation.
 These elements are utilized in cellular phones, batteries, solar panel(s), electric motor(s), and fiber-optic cables.
 Emerging technologies also incorporate TCEs.
 Most notably, TCEs are used in the data networking of smart devices tied to the Internet of Things (IoT) and automation.

 Environmental considerations

 The extraction and processing of TCEs may cause adverse environmental impacts.
 The reliance on TCEs and critical metals like cobalt can run the risk of the “green curse,” or using certain metals in green technologies whose mining may be damaging to the environment.

 The clearing of soil and deforestation that is involved with mining can impact the surrounding biodiversity through land degradation and habitat loss.
 Acid mine drainage can kill surrounding aquatic life and harm ecosystems.
 Mining activities and leaching of TCEs can pose significant hazards to human health.
 Wastewater produced by the processing of TCEs can contaminate groundwater and streams.
 Toxic dust containing concentrations of metals and other chemicals can be released into the air and surrounding bodies of water.

-The mining of TCEs can also exacerbate climate change.
-Considerable amounts of greenhouse gases can be emitted from burning fossil fuels and processing ore.
 Deforestation caused by mining results in the release of stored carbon from the ground to the atmosphere in the form of carbon dioxide (CO2).